diofant/diofant/docs/release/notes-0.14.rst

 * :sympyissue:`23562`: In new version of sympy, dsolve does not give a solution when another derivative is involved
 * :sympyissue:`23585`: FiniteSet documentation inconsistent with usage in sympy
 * :sympyissue:`23596`: Integral of real function has complex result
+* :sympyissue:`23605`: Inefficiency in the Integrator with a Rational Expression